skip to navigation skip to main content

 A client may appeal a decision that they do not have a good and sufficient reason for not complying with a drug test obligation and/or failing to apply for work that requires drug tests, on the basis that they are addicted to or dependent on controlled drugs.

-The role of the Medical Appeals Board is to take an impartial look at all the information available on the client’s medical condition and capacity for work.
+The role of the Medical Appeals Board is to take an impartial look at all the information available on the client's health condition and capacity for work.

 A Medical Appeals Board is made up of three members and can include: